 Generate entire galaxies with multiple star systems and cosmic structures.

-I just think it'd be super cool to make this with an awesome map that has a sort of super zoom from the galaxy to the star system to the planet to the continent to the region to the battle map / city / town / etc. Oh and Spelljammer and sci-fi campaigns in something like that would be dope.
+I just think it'd be super cool to make this with an awesome map that has a sort of super zoom from the galaxy to the star system to the planet to the continent to the region to the battle map / city / town / etc.

 Transparency about how Vizier's Vault was built and our commitment to human creativity.